stavenko/nim-glm/README.md

 matrices can be printed with echo, because they have tho `$` operator implemented.
-My default they use nice unicode characters for best visual representation.
+By default they use nice unicode characters for best visual representation.
 But if you have probmles with them, you can pass ``-d:noUnicode`` to the compiler and the ``$`` functions will use a pure ASCII representation.